Did Early Christians Believe that Humans Possessed Immortality?

 Why?

 Notice that the just man shall live.
 This is in contrast to the one who practices sin, who shall die.
-And, think about this point, the just man was already alive, hence the fact that he shall live suggests that God will resurrect him so that he can live forever.
+And, think about this point, the just man was already alive, hence the fact that he shall live shows that God will resurrect him so that he can live forever.

 Ezekiel basically continues and again warns: